-- 55. The Audited Accounts Regulations require the scheme auditor to provide a statement as to whether or not in the auditor's opinion contributions have in all material respects been paid at least in accordance with the payment schedule for defined contribution schemes or the schedule of contributions, as certified by the scheme actuary, for other schemes unless the scheme had more than 20 participating employers at the start of the scheme year (in such cases there is no requirement to obtain an auditor's statement).
+- 55. The Audited Accounts Regulations require trustees to obtain from the scheme auditor a statement as to whether or not in the auditor's opinion contributions have in all material respects been paid at least in accordance with the payment schedule for defined contribution schemes or the schedule of contributions, as certified by the scheme actuary, for other schemes unless the scheme had at least 20 participating employers at the start of the scheme year (in such cases there is no requirement to obtain an auditor's statement7).
 The work undertaken by the scheme auditor in respect of contributions takes into account both the auditor's obligation to report its opinion on the financial statements and, separately, to report whether contributions have in all material respects been paid at least in accordance with the schedule of contributions or payment schedule.
-If a schedule of contributions or payment schedule is not in place the scheme auditor is required to report whether contributions have been paid in accordance with the scheme rules or contracts under which they were payable, and (where appropriate) recommendations of the scheme actuary. - 56.
+If a schedule of contributions or payment schedule is not in place the scheme auditor reports whether contributions have been paid in accordance with the scheme rules or contracts under which they were payable, and (where appropriate) recommendations of the scheme actuary. - 56.
 The Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 (the "Disclosure Regulations") require scheme trustees to explain in the annual report the reasons for any qualified or negative auditor's statement and to state how the situation has been or is likely to be resolved.

-Earmarked schemes
+Farmarked schemes

 57. An "earmarked scheme" is a scheme under which all the benefits other than death benefits are money purchase benefits and all are secured by one or more policies of insurance or annuity contracts, and such policies or contracts are specifically allocated to the provision of benefits for individual members or any other person who has a right to benefits under the scheme.
-An earmarked scheme is normally required to appoint an auditor to issue a report about contributions but is exempt from having to obtain audited financial statements, unless the deed and rules specifically require them (see paragraph 105).
+The trustees of an earmarked scheme are normally required to appoint an auditor to issue a report about contributions, but the trustees are exempt from having to obtain audited financial statements unless the deed and rules specifically require them.